tnn1t1s/zipperhead/README.md

 # Zipperhead

 ## Overview
 **Zipperhead** is a toy project designed to explore the differences between **Supervised Fine-Tuning (SFT)** and **Guided Reward Policy Optimization (GRPO)** for base models.
-The goal is to learn how reinforcement learning techniques can be applied to fine-tune a language model trained on a limited dataset.
+The goal is to learn how reinforcement learning techniques can be applied to fine-tune a simple sequence-to-sequence (Seq2Seq) model trained on generated mathematical problems.

 ## Experiment Setup

 ### Objective
 The primary objective is to assess the impact of **GRPO** on a distilled model trained on a biased dataset.
-We will use **DeepSeek-R1-Distill-Qwen-1.5B** with a small, high-quality **LIMO** dataset to iterate efficiently and compare the performance of **SFT** and **GRPO**.
+We will use a custom **Seq2Seq model** trained on a small, synthetic dataset of mathematical problems to iterate efficiently and compare the performance of **SFT** and **GRPO**.

 ### Methodology

 #### Model Structure
-We use a simple **autoencoder-style model** that mimics a language model structure for experimentation purposes.
+We use a simple **autoencoder-style Seq2Seq model** for experimentation purposes.

 #### Data Generation
 We generate two datasets to test different training scenarios: